Speech recognition Engine

 Large-capacity multilingual speech DB learning

-Speech recognition engine can be divided into RESTful-based speech recognition services and learning management features of sound models and language models.
-Speech recognition service provides speech recognition results by preprocessing input speech data, feature extraction, text conversion through model, and result correction.
-Learning management is a learning data of speech-text, and performs learning regarding acoustic models and language models.
+Speech recognition engine can be divided into RESTful-based speech recognition and learning management of sound models and language models.
+Speech recognition service provides speech recognition results by preprocessing input speech data, feature extraction, text conversion, and result correction.
+In addition, learning management is a learning data of speech-text.
+It performs learning regarding acoustic models and language models.

 < Speech recognition engine block diagram >